© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosures and 'drove road' 100yds (90m) S of Manor House Farm is a scheduled monument protected by Historic England under reference 1005712.
 View the official record →

-Enclosures and drove road 100 yards south of Manor House Farm is a prehistoric or early historic monument situated in Warwickshire.
+The enclosures and drove road located approximately 100 yards south of Manor House Farm comprise archaeological remains of field systems and trackway dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005712.

 Enclosures and 'drove road' 100yds (90m) S of Manor House Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005712.